openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 * :ref:`Problem Written in LaTeX` This problem type allows you to convert problems that you previously wrote in LaTeX into the edX format.
-Note that this problem type is still a prototype, however, and may not be supported in the future.
+Note that this problem type is a prototype, and is not supported.

 * :ref:`Write Your Own Grader` Custom Python-evaluated input (also called "write-your-own-grader" problems evaluate students' responses using an